|

 acquire additional newsletters.

-But if I do get hired: this is my
+If I do get hired, this is my plan of action

 -